Creating a CSV file

 Remove the heading row

-It is important that you remove the heading row as it will report an error about an invalid email address / mobile number if supplied.
+Removing the heading row will stop it reporting an error to you about an invalid email address / mobile number for the first (heading) row.

 If you supply a gender for your contacts, you need to enter either m or f for a particular contact.